sbabcoc/Selenium-Foundation/README.md

 # INTRODUCTION
 **Selenium Foundation** is an automation framework designed to extend and enhance the capabilities provided by **Selenium** (_WebDriver_).

+### * BREAKING NEWS *

+With the release of **Selenium Foundation** version _26.1.0_, automation of Android native applications via both UiAutomator2 and Espresso engines of Appium is complete.
+The latest release of the [local-grid-parent](https://github.com/sbabcoc/local-grid-parent) project (_1.3.0_) builds on the [local grid](docs/LocalGridConfiguration.md#introduction) feature of **Selenium Foundation** to launch grid collections that include UiAutomator2 and Espresso nodes.

 #### Table of Contents

 * [Selenium API Support](#selenium-api-support)